LNL polycategories and doctrines of linear logic: Unifying universality

 In fact, following~\cite{hermida:fib-multi,lsr:multi,bz:bifib-poly}, it is useful to generalize from \emph{universal} morphisms in one multi- or poly-category to \emph{cartesian} ones relative to a functor.

-\begin{defn} Given a functor $\pi:\cP\to\cQ$ of entries-only \lnl polycategories, a morphism $f\in \cP(\Phi,K)$ is \textbf{$\pi$-cartesian in $K$} if for any list of signed objects $\Psi$ of \cP such that $(K\D,\Psi)$ is admissible, the following square is a pullback:
+\begin{defi} Given a functor $\pi:\cP\to\cQ$ of entries-only \lnl polycategories, a morphism $f\in \cP(\Phi,K)$ is \textbf{$\pi$-cartesian in $K$} if for any list of signed objects $\Psi$ of \cP such that $(K\D,\Psi)$ is admissible, the following square is a pullback: